Research Compliance, Training, and Tools

-UMB Human Research Protections (HRP) - The Human Research Protections Program is comprised of many UMB individuals, offices, boards, and committees.
-These components within UMB are all responsible for protecting the rights and welfare of subjects participating in Human Research.
+UMB Human Research Protections (HRP): The Human Research Protections Program is composed of many UMB individuals, offices, boards, and committees.
+These components within UMB are responsible for protecting the rights and welfare of subjects participating in human research.
 Through the Researchers page, the UMB IRB site includes multiple resources, such as the Investigator Manual, instructional videos on how to create and submit an IRB application, links to the required training, and links to DHHS, FDA, DOD, and VA regulations.

-Baltimore Veterans Administration Maryland Health Care System (VAMHCS) Research & Development Committee has the responsibility for oversight of the local research program as defined in VHA Handbook 1200.01.
-The Veterans Administration (VA) Research and Development Committee has delegated its responsibility to conduct scientific review to the IRB.
-The Research & Development Committee must review and approve all VA research (human, animal, and laboratory) and must also review and approve all modifications including those related to biosafety or radiation safety.
-This website includes information about the additional requirements of investigators and their staff involved in research activities that utilize VA reUpdate & Approvesources, including VA patients, VA space, and VA investigators.
+The Baltimore Veterans Affairs Maryland Health Care System (VAMHCS) Research & Development Committee has the responsibility for oversight of the local research program as defined in VHA Handbook 1200.01.
+The Veterans Affairs (VA) Research and Development Committee has delegated its responsibility to conduct scientific review to the IRB.
+The Research & Development Committee must review and approve all VA research (human, animal, and laboratory) and review and approve all modifications, including those related to biosafety or radiation safety.
+This website includes information about the additional requirements of investigators and their staff involved in research activities that utilize VA resources, including VA patients, VA space, and VA investigators.

-Office of Animal Welfare Assurance (OAWA) facilitates and assists faculty in the conduct of research and other activities involving the use of laboratory animals.
-The OAWA is the regulatory oversight office for the SOM Animal Care and Use Program, and provides support for the UM SOM Institutional Animal Care and Use Committee (IACUC).
+The Office of Animal Welfare Assurance (OAWA) facilitates and assists faculty in the conduct of research and other activities involving the use of laboratory animals.
+The OAWA is the regulatory oversight office for the School of Medicine's Animal Care and Use Program and provides support for the School of Medicine's Institutional Animal Care and Use Committee (IACUC).